pigpigyyy/Yuescript/README.md

+## About Dora SSR

+YueScript is being developed and maintained alongside the open-source game engine [Dora SSR](https://github.com/ippclub/Dora-SSR).
+It has been used to create engine tools, game demos and prototypes, validating its capabilities in real-world scenarios while enhancing the Dora SSR development experience.

 ## Features

-* No other dependencies needed except modified [parserlib](https://github.com/axilmar/parserlib) library from Achilleas Margaritis with some performance enhancement. **lpeg** library is no longer needed.
+* Based on modified [parserlib](https://github.com/axilmar/parserlib) library from Achilleas Margaritis with some performance enhancement. **lpeg** library is no longer needed.
 * Written in C++17.
 * Support most of the features from MoonScript language.
 Generate Lua codes in the same way like the original compiler.
 * Reserve line numbers from source file in the compiled Lua codes to help debugging.